Ralph Heikkinen: 1937 season

 After the team's 4–4 finish, Michigan dismissed Harry Kipke as head coach.
 Anderson, described by Heikkinen as the "greatest line technician in football today," also resigned as line coach.
 Asked about rumors that players did not like Kipke, Heikkinen said those reports were probably originated by disgruntled players who did not make the squad or were in other ways dissatisfied.
-However, just over a year later, in February 1939, Heikkinen led the opposition when Kipke ran for the University's Board of Regents and campaigned actively for Kipke's opponent.
+However, just over a year later, in February 1939, Heikkinen led the opposition when Kipke ran for the university's Board of Regents and campaigned actively for Kipke's opponent.

 Political campaigning in 1938

-Heikkinen majored in political science and did political organization work for the Young Republicans during the summer of 1938 in Gogebic and Ontonagom Counties.
+Heikkinen majored in political science and did political organization work for the Young Republicans during the summer of 1938 in Gogebic and Ontonagon Counties.
 He was the Upper Peninsula field representative for gubernatorial candidate Harry S. Toy in 1938, traveling more than 16,000 miles over the course of the summer.

 1938 season

 In 1938, with Heikkinen returning at guard, a new coach in Fritz Crisler, and sophomores Forest Evashevski and Tom Harmon joining the varsity squad, the Wolverines began to turn things around.
 They finished with a 6–1–1 record and were ranked #16 in the final AP poll.

 Harmon and Evashevski made immediate contributions, but Heikkinen was once again voted the team's Most Valuable Player.
 Having been the first junior to win the award in 1937, he became the first player to receive the award twice in 1938.
 Though line coach Anderson did not return in 1937, Michigan hired Clarence "Biggie" Munn to replace him.
 Munn was a unanimous All-American guard for Minnesota in 1931.
 Under the new coaching staff of Crisler and Munn, Heikkinen became one of the best college football players in the country.
 After the 1938 season, Heikkinen credited Crisler and Munn for his development.
 Heikkinen noted that Michigan linemen were taught not to depend on sheer strength.
 "We have not been taught to rear up and hurl back the opposition.
 We have not been taught to roll it back by power.
 We have been schooled to out-block and out-trick the other side.
 Our method is to be alert.
 We try to catch the other fellows off balance."

 Michigan won the first game of the season against Michigan State, 14–0, and Heikkinen drew attention for playing 59 of 60 minutes in the game.
 The team's only loss was a close 7–6 defeat to Minnesota in the third game of the season.